balabit/syslog-ng-gitbook/chapters/chapter_0/section_4.md

 ## Introduction

-Syslog-ng has been available in FreeBSD ports for many years.
-Recently, thanks to the hard work of the FreeBSD team, syslog-ng is also available as a ready to install package.
+The syslog-ng application has been available in FreeBSD ports for many years.
+Recently, thanks to the hard work of the FreeBSD team, syslog-ng is also available as a ready-to-install package.

 The default configuration for `syslog-ng` in ports contains only the most important dependencies.
 If you use a package, this is how your package is